electricimp/AmazonDRS/README.md

 ### Error Codes ###

-Error codes are integers which specify a concrete error which occured during an operation.
+Error codes are integers which specify a concrete error which occurred during an operation.

 | Error Code | Description |
 | --- | --- |